-- foster a positive and compassionate environment in which all children can flourish and reach their full potential, - develop relationships based on respect, generosity, integrity and trust between all members of the school community, including parents and members of the Governing Body. - raise awareness of desired standards of behaviour by celebrating and rewarding occasions when children have been 'Values Champions' (i.e. have demonstrated values in practical ways), - ensure that there is clarity about the procedures and sanctions agreed by all stakeholders, - give children the confidence that issues relating to behaviour will be referred back to the 3Bs and the school's core Christian values of respect, perseverance and friendship.
+- Develop caring people with positive self-esteem who are honest and willing to share learning; who try to show an appreciation of difference; are polite, have empathy and compassion when dealing with others and are forgiving; who take responsibility for themselves and others, - raise awareness of desired standards of behaviour by celebrating and rewarding occasions when children have been 'Values Champions' (i.e. have demonstrated values in practical ways), - ensure that there is clarity about the procedures and sanctions agreed by all stakeholders. - give children the confidence that issues relating to behaviour will be referred back to the 3Bs and the school's core Christian values of respect, perseverance, friendship and forgiveness.
+The 3Bs are: - Be respectful to everyone and everything. - o Be kind and loving. - o Be a positive learner and believe you can.